GrandPa300/Coursera-RiceU-Python/README.md

 ## Summary:

-+ Mini Projects for "An Introduction to Interactive Programming in Python" by Rice U on Coursera
++ Projects for "An Introduction to Interactive Programming in Python" by Rice U on Coursera
 + Copy and paste code and run on CodeSkulptor.org